 There are two common validation strategies: K-fold cross-validation and Hold-out set.

-In K-fold cross-validation, we take our training set and split it into “K” sections or folds, where “K” represents some number, such as 3.
-K-fold works by shuffling each fold, such that each fold gets the chance to be in both the training set and the validation set.
+K-fold shuffles each fold, such that each fold gets the chance to be in both the training set and the validation set.

 Let’s look at the pros and cons of each strategy we just learned about.

-While training and optimizing our models, we should take care to avoid the problem of overfitting.
+As we train our models and optimize hyperparameters to minimize some error calculation or other performance metric, we should take care to avoid the problem of overfitting.

 Recall that we train machine learning models on known historical data.
 We ultimately want our models to be generalizable, meaning they should make good predictions on new (unseen) data.

-As a result, the overfit model cannot apply what it has learned to new data and cannot make a prediction.
+As a result, the overfit model cannot apply what it has learned to new data and is unable to make a prediction.

 The remedy for overfitting is called regularization.
 Regularization is a technique to minimize the complexity of the model.
 The more complex the model - the more prone it is to overfitting.
 There are different methods for incorporating regularization into your model - most are specific to the algorithm you are using.